 Physiological Systems for Health S.p.A.

-Bios- Therapy is a leading company in the study of innovative therapeutic solutions based on natural products.
-Our research platform combines innovative approaches of Evidence-Based Medicine and Systems Medicine to explore the interactions between complex natural matrices and human health.
-Bios- Therapy is a strategic partner of the Aboca Group, and collaborates with the Group in the field of preclinical and clinical research.
+Bios Therapy is a leading company in the study of innovative therapeutic solutions based on natural products.
+Our unique research platform is dedicated to studying the interactions between complex natural matrices and human health with an innovative and scientifically rigorous approach.
+Bios Therapy is a strategic partner of the Aboca Group for preclinical and clinical research.

-At Bios-Therapy, we address health challenges with a systemic perspective, moving beyond the traditional molecule–receptor model.
-Our researchers employ the most advanced omics technologies to develop safe, effective, and sustainable products that support human well-being and therapeutic innovation.
+At Bios-Therapy, we address health needs with a systemic perspective, moving beyond the traditional molecule–receptor model.
+Our researchers employ the most advanced omic technologies to develop safe, effective and sustainable products for healthcare and therapeutic innovation.
 We operate with paramount respect for people and the environment, according to the international principles of One Health.

 Since 2022, Bios-Therapy has chosen to become a Benefit Corporation (Italian Law 208/2015), formally embedding in its charter, alongside profit goals, a commitment to create positive impact for society and the environment.
-In practice, this means that every activity, project, and strategic decision is designed not only to support economic growth, but also to generate shared value and promote human well-being, and the health of the living systems as a whole.
+This means that every activity and strategic decision is designed not only to support economic growth, but also to generate shared value and promote human well-being, and the health of the living systems as a whole.
 Each year, we measure and report on our progress toward these public benefit goals through our Impact Report, a tool that helps us track results and drive continuous improvement.

 Scientific Publications

-A selection of our peer-reviewed publications, in collaboration with world-class academic institutions.
+A collection of studies conducted and published by our research team, in collaboration with international academic institutions.

 Lipidomics reveals different therapeutic potential for natural and synthetic vitamin D formulations in hepatocyte lipotoxicity.
 A. Migni, D. Bartolini, I.Varfaj, I. Franco Moscardini, R. Sardella, S. Garetto , J. Lucci, F. Galli.
 Biomedicine & Pharmacotherapy.
 2025, Jun;187:118068.